-Let’s move forward to my recent visit to England this year.
+Let’s move forward to my recent visit to England this year in 2016.
 I had an Oyster Card and Google Maps; I was ready to go!
 I bought a data card to use Google Maps but then I had enough data to keep using all the social media I wanted to!

 I bought the Oyster Card at Heathrow T5 without any hassle.
 The first tube I took was from T5 to Hounslow Central as that is where my hotel was.
 My first brush with the London Underground, 2016 addition, was memorable.
 I got down at Hounslow Central Tube Station.
 I believe it’s an old station, there are no Elevators/escalators, only steps.
 That is not a problem for me but I was arriving from the airport and I had a big suitcase.
 At every other place I only had to drag it but now I had to carry it over the steps.
 Still as I was going down I knew I would manage.
 As I took a few tentative steps down the staircase a gentleman came from behind and said “You need some help with that” and simply took away my suitcase.
 He carried it down all the way and gave it back to me at the very end of the steps.
 All I had to do was to drag it through the barriers.

 I came back to the underground the same evening.
 I went to the Victoria station looking for Golden Tours office as I had a few trips booked with them (courtesy Visit Britain in India)!
 The station brought back so many memories from the 2007 trip.
 But the fool that I am I did not click a picture of that beautiful station this time.
 Anyways I hope I will go back to London and then click tube stations to my heart’s content.